 An official website of the European Union.
 See all European Institutions

-On the basis of the mandate by the Joint Declaration, the European Union and NATO established a common set of proposals which was endorsed by the EU and NATO Councils on 6 December 2016.
+On the basis of the mandate by the Joint Declaration, a common set of proposals was endorsed by the EU and NATO Councils on 6 December 2016.
 The set includes 42 concrete actions for the implementation of the Joint Declaration in all seven areas of cooperation with a clear focus on deliverables.
 A follow-on mechanism ensures that progress is monitored and reviewed on a regular basis.

 As a direct follow-up to the Joint Declaration, the two organisations are opening their activities to each other to gain better knowledge and understanding of each other.
 Cooperation is now indeed the established norm and daily practice, fully corresponding to the new level of ambition referred to in the Joint Declaration, providing a solid basis for further enhanced interaction.

-The High Representative/Vice President/Head of Agency and the Secretary General of NATO submitted to the respective Councils in June the first progress report on the implementation of the 42 actions.
-It highlighted the enhanced EU-NATO relationship and outlined some key specific actions in implementing the common set of proposals, including the following:
+The High Representative/Vice President/Head of Agency and the Secretary General of NATO submitted their first progress report on the implementation of the 42 actions to the respective Councils in June 2017.
+The second progress report in December highlighted the enhanced EU-NATO relationship and outlined some key specific actions in implementing the common set of proposals, including the following:

-Cooperation and coordination between Operations EUNAVFOR Med Sophia and Sea Guardian have been enhanced through regular information sharing and logistical support.
-This builds on existing cooperation in the Aegean Sea and experience acquired in the Indian Ocean.
+Cooperation and coordination at tactical and operational levels between EUNAVFOR Sophia and Operation Sea Guardian have continued through regular information sharing and logistical support.

 EU Member States and NATO Allies have one single set of forces.
-On defence capabilities, staffs are increasing efforts to ensure coherence of output between the NATO Defence Planning Process and the EU Capability Development Plan.
+Coherence of output and timelines continues to be pursued between the NATO Defence Planning Process and the EU Capability Development Plan.

 Assisting partners in building their capacities and fostering resilience, in particular in the Western Balkans, and in our Eastern and Southern neighbourhood is a common objective.
-Cooperation on the ground and at Headquarters level in this respect has strengthened substantially.
-Key areas of interaction have been identified such as strategic communications, cyber, ammunition storage and safety in three pilot countries, namely Bosnia and Herzegovina, Republic of Moldova and Tunisia as first step.
+Intensive consultations, in particular in the Western Balkans and in our Eastern and Southern neighbourhood led to the identification of areas of common interest and initial deliverables for each of the three pilot countries (Bosnia and Herzegovina, Tunisia and the Republic of Moldova) as a first step.

 EU-NATO cooperation continues to take place on the basis of key guiding principles: openness, transparency, inclusiveness and reciprocity, in full respect of the decision-making autonomy and procedures of both organisations without prejudice to the specific character of the security and defence policy of any Member State.